NikolaiTeslovich/QCoDeS-Interfacing/NI_PCI_GPIB/install.md

 ip addr
 ```

 From this output, we want to take the MAC address of whatever interface we will be connecting to, probably ethernet.
-The MAC address is in the form ff:ff:ff:ff:ff:ff.
+The MAC address is in the form `ff:ff:ff:ff:ff:ff`.
 Then, [register the device through the Cornell Network](https://it.cornell.edu/wifi-wired/register-device-doesnt-have-browser) and restart for the rule to be updated and the network to work:
 ```
 sudo reboot
 ```

 After the computer reboots, log into it.
 All the packages are updated to their latest versions, ifconfig is installed and the computer is rebooted:
 ```
-sudo apt update && sudo apt dist-upgrade sudo apt install ifconfig && sudo reboot
+sudo apt update && sudo apt dist-upgrade && sudo reboot
 ```

 Logging into the computer again, we run: